 A combination of the integrated circuit is called a microprocessor.
 It may be a single integrated circuit or several combined circuits.

-To perform the computer functions, the microprocessor needs arithmetic, logic, and control circuitry.
+The microprocessor needs arithmetic, logic, and control circuitry to perform the computer functions.
 A microprocessor will do interpret and executing functions.

 It also performs arithmetic functions.
-A process like a clock-driven, register-based, digital integrated circuit is done by a microprocessor.
+A microprocessor does a process like a clock-driven, register-based, digital integrated circuit.

 It is called a multi-purpose processor.

-The cost of processing power is greatly reduced by the Very-Large-Scale-Integration.
+The Very-Large-Scale-Integration greatly reduces the cost of processing power.
 It consists of a few integrated circuits.

-Using the method metal oxide semiconductor fabrication process, the microprocessors are produced.
+The microprocessors are produced using the metal oxide semiconductor fabrication process method.
 A 4-bit Intel 4004 is the first commercial microprocessor, and then it is replaced by 8-bit microprocessors.

 Due to reliability, single-chip processors could fail in the connections.
-By Rock’s law the price of the chip will be the same even there are slight changes in the design.
+By Rock’s law, the price of the chip will be the same even if there are slight changes in the design.

 The microprocessor will make a great impact on the design of the computer hardware.
 It may reduce the size and cost of the entire computer.